honeylizard/frontend-challenges/README.md

 - To get the IP Address locations, Frontend Mentor suggests using the [IP Geolocation API by IPify](https://geo.ipify.org/).
 To generate the map, they recommend using [LeafletJS](https://leafletjs.com/).

-- I decided to not let the user intereact with the map as it is the result of the IP query rather than a free-for-all exploration of the world.
+- I decided to not let the user interact with the map as it is the result of the IP query rather than a free-for-all exploration of the world.

 ## To Do App